Controlled-environment agriculture: Industry

+The US mushroom growing sector reported 19,473 million square feet of indoor mushroom farms in the 2022-2023 growing cycle.

-As of mid-2021, reportedly 16.55 million square feet (380 acres / 154 hectares) of indoor farms were operating around the world.
-The State of Indoor Farming annual report suggests this will grow to 22 million sq. ft.
+The CEA plant growing sector reported 16.55 million square feet (380 acres / 154 hectares) of indoor farms operating around the world as of mid-2021.
+The State of Indoor Farming annual report suggested this would grow to 22 million sq. ft.
 (505 acres / 204 hectares) by 2022.
-(By comparison, the USDA reported 915 million acres (38 million hectares) of farmland in the United States, alone, in 2012.)
+(By comparison, the USDA reported 915 million acres (38 million hectares) of farmland in the United States in 2012.)

-As of 2018, an estimated 40 indoor vertical farms exist in the United States, some of which produce commercially sold produce and others which are not yet selling to consumers.
-Another source estimates over 100 startups in the space of 2018.
+As of 2018, an estimated 40 indoor vertical farms existed in the United States, some of which produced commercially sold produce and others which were not yet selling to consumers.
+Another source estimated over 100 startups in the space of 2018.
 In Asia, adoption of indoor agriculture has been driven by consumer demand for quality.
 The Recirculating Farms Coalition is a US trade organization for hydroponic farmers.

-A 2020 survey of indoor farming in the U.S. found that indoor production was:
+A 2020 survey of indoor plant farming in the U.S. found that indoor production was: